PINE MEER FOUNDATION

 Melba Schott, the wife William C. Schott's brother, Lou Schott, had an extensive of clothes and purses dating from the 1920's.
 Her daughter, Melba Ann Townsend, donated these collections to the Behringer - Crawford Museum.
 Some of Melba's items are occaisionally on exhibit at this museum.
 Since Lou was the former President of Bavarian Brewing Co.
 (1946-1955) he had a few artifacts from the brewery that the family also donated to the noted museum.
 These are displayed in the Bavarian Brewery Exhibit, mentioned above.

-Zanesville Museum of Art
+Zanesville Museum of Art (ZMA)

-This museum is currently displaying a monumental and rare Tiger Eye vase made at Rookwood in Cincinnati that was displayed at the Paris Exposition in 1901.
+To help broaden the art pottery collection of this museum, a director of the Pine Meer Foundation has loaned several items to ZMA.
+One of these items include a jardiniere created by the famed William Hurten Rhead while he was with Avon Pottery.
+However, most of the loaned items are from Rookwood Pottery.
+They include a couple pieces attributed to the founder of Rookwood, Maria Longworth Nichols.
+Also included is a Tiger Eye vase that was displayed by Rookwood at the Paris Exposition in 1901.
 This was the same exposition where the Uranus Vase, another tiger eye vase, won the grand prize.
-It is on loan from the founding member of the Foundation.
-A one way drive from Cincinnati to Zanesvile is about 2.5 hours.
+There are also examples of the Sea Green and French Red glazes.
+A drive to the Zanesville Museum of Art from Cincinnati takes approximately 2.5 hours.
 But if you happen to be from Cincinnati and in the Columbus area for a football game or a visit, this museum is only an hour away.

 MUSEUMS & PLACES